Jürgen Löwenstein

+Jürgen Löwenstein (March 28, 1925 – February 16, 2018) was a German-born Israeli citizen.
+He survived the Auschwitz and Mauthausen concentration camps and was the subject of a biography titled Jürgen Löwenstein, the fate of a Jewish kid from Berlin, written by Samuel Herzfeld and published by Editions Jourdan in 2022.
+The book has been the subject of numerous reviews in the French-speaking press.

 Early life

 Jürgen Löwenstein was born in Berlin on March 28, 1925, under the name Jürgen Rolf Sochaczewer.
 Paula, Jürgen's mother, divorced her son's biological father at an early age.
 She remarried Walter Löwenstein, who officially adopted Jürgen.
 It is him that Jürgen would always consider as his father, rather than his biological father.

-The Löwensteins led a modest but peaceful and pleasant life.
-They consider themselves primarily as German citizens, of Jewish origin, certainly, but assimilated into modern society and the Berlin life of the time.
+The Löwensteins led a modest life.
+They considered themselves primarily as German citizens of Jewish origin but assimilated into modern society and the Berlin life of the time.

-The Rise to Power of the Nazis
+Nazi persecution

-Shortly after the rise to power of the Nazi regime, Jürgen witnessed from his apartment the Nazi book burnings of May 10, 1933, during which anti-Semitic songs were sung and tens of thousands of books are burned.
+Shortly after the Nazi rise to power, Jürgen witnessed from his apartment the Nazi book burnings of May 10, 1933, during which anti-Semitic songs were sung and tens of thousands of books are burned.
 This show of force against the "non-German spirit" marked, for Jürgen, the beginning of a policy of organized persecution against Jews in Germany.
 In 1935, the Nuremberg Laws on the protection of German blood further isolated Jews from the rest of the population.
 Jürgen's family was soon evicted from the apartment they rented.
 Then came Kristallnacht, with stores destroyed, windows shattered, displays devastated, and Jürgen's schooling brought to an end.

 After the events of 1938, Jürgen became aware of the urgency of leaving Germany.
 Having been exposed to Zionist ideals from a young age, he joined the Hachsharah camp in Schniebinchen, a preparatory camp for emigration to Mandatory Palestine, where he was introduced to physical labor and agricultural work.
 Once the Schniebinchen camp was dismantled, he moved to the one in Rüdnitz, still in the Berlin area.
 However, the situation for Jews in Germany continued to worsen.
 In 1941, the Rüdnitz camp was also dismantled by the Nazis, and unable to emigrate, Jürgen was assigned to forced labor for the Reich at Eichow-Mühle.

 On January 9, 1942, Jürgen and some of his friends arrived in Paderborn as forced laborers.
 This time, it was not a Nazi-controlled Hachsharah camp, but a real labor camp.
 The living conditions became increasingly precarious and difficult, but solidarity began to form among the members of the group.
 He remained there until February 1943.